Microboards can set themselves up as employers. This can allow them to

 Our learning program is broken down into 7 learning modules:

-Plan – Get clear on what kind of workers you are looking for and be sure
+Plan – Get clear on what kind of workers you are looking for

 Recruit – Design your recruitment process that attracts the staff you are looking for and weeds out the ones you are not.